How to Use This Calculator

 Enter Employer Match Percentage

-Enter the maximum percentage of salary the employer is willing to match.
+Input the maximum percentage of your salary the employer will match.
+Contributions beyond this cap receive no additional employer match.

 Review Your Results